locationtech/geomesa/docs/user/examples.rst

 available data sets and a set of corresponding config files.

 The currently available data sets are GDELT_, GeoLife_, OSM-GPX_, T-Drive_, GeoNames_,
 NYCTaxi_, GTD_, and Twitter_.
-The first four of which are easily downloadable via a provided script.
+The first five of which are easily downloadable via a provided script.

 .. _GDELT: http://gdeltproject.org/
 .. _GeoLife: http://research.microsoft.com/en-us/projects/geolife/